lorenzofox3/bar-chart/readme.md

 ## Usage

-you can install the custom elements locally on you machine using a package manager, or directly import the file from a cdn inside you HTML document.
+you can install the custom elements locally on you machine using a package manager (the package name is **barbapapa**, or directly import the file from a cdn inside you HTML document.
 Once the custom elements are defined, it is as simple as adding the element tags in your HTML document.

 ```html